ryanmend/IoT-Device-Security-Assessment/README.md

 ## Project Collaborators and Acknowledgements

-We would like to take this opportunity to acknowledge the contribution of our professor Mandeep Pannu for guiding us into the right direction.
-This framework would not have been possible without you.
+We sincerely thank Professor Mandeep Pannu for her mentorship.
+Her expertise in IoT security, strategic guidance on our presentation, and constant encouragement were fundamental to the success of this assessment framework.

 * Amer Al Sous
 * Waleed Kuvailid